- Use the Cost Estimator to quickly generate staff costs for a project.

 - Different funders have very varied policies on what consumables they will pay for and you should check their guidelines carefully.

 Equipment is funded differently by each sponsor, so please check their specific rules.
-Below are the standard rules for Resarch Council and Horizon 2020 projects.
+Below are the standard rules for Research Council and Horizon Europe projects.

 UK Research Councils Equipment